 Art Classes in Raleigh, NC with School Overviews

 There are roughly nine schools within 50 miles of Raleigh, NC, that have art degree programs.
-Read an overview of three schools' programs, requirements and admission info and find out which school is the right one for you.
+Three of those colleges are within 30 miles of the city center and offer multiple academic options.
+Learn about their admission and program requirements to discover which school is the right one for you.

 All undergraduate students must complete general education courses, such as math, science, writing and foreign language, in addition to major coursework.
 An international experience is suggested for students enrolled in the bachelor's program.